ezraexe/animal-training-app/README.md

 ## Submission

 - Demo your presentation and do code reviews during class on 4/1/2025
-- Present your final project during class on TBD
+- Present your final project during class on 4/3/2025
 - **Due: 4/1/2025**

 ## Getting Started